tmcclintock/DES_Y1_WL_Analysis/SAC_routines/README.md

 In this directory we create the semi-analytic covariance matrices.
 The first step is to create Tom's part.
 This is the part that contains M-lambda scatter, M-c scatter, and miscentering effects.

 UNITS:
+DeltaSigma stack realizations are saved in units of hMsun/pc^2 comoving.
-The covariance matrics produced here are in units of [Msun/pc^2 physical]^2
+After merging, the covariance matrices produced here are in units of [Msun/pc^2 physical]^2.